jawhiteley/mu_card_dividers_resize/README.md

 * Originals have a 1 pixel border on all sides without overlap, so 1 px around the outside and 2 pixels between each divider, in an image 1500 x 1200 px, scaled to 254 mm wide on the page = 0.3387 mm between dividers?
-* In this tool, all borders are the same width, as they overlap 100% between adjacent dividers.
+* In this tool, all borders are the same width, as they overlap 100% between adjacent dividers: i.e., one border width between dividers instead of two.

-* **0.33-0.35 mm** would be closer to the original thickness between dividers.
+* With a thicker border, it's easier to place the cut within the border, leaving some behind around the edge of each divider.
 If the colour is lighter, a thicker border might be less noticeable anyway, and easier to use when cutting.
+* With a thinner border, it's easier to place the cut inside the border, removing as much as possible from the divider; for lines between dividers, there is a greater risk that the border will end up entirely on one of the neighbouring dividers, with none on the other.
+This can be avoided by leaving space between dividers, but that also means more cuts.

+* **0.33-0.35 mm** would be closer to the original thickness between dividers, and would preserve the original dimensions and functionality.
+0.33 mm is also close to '1 pt'.
 * **0.25 mm** is a little thinner between dividers, but a bit thicker around the outside, compared with the originals.
+This is no more difficult to cut than 0.33mm, but is less likely to leave a lot behind if the cut misses.
-I think I prefer a slightly thinner border.
+  + I think I prefer a slightly thinner border.
+The borders are meant to be cut away, not intended to be part of the final result.

-In practice, I found 7 cm (2.76 inches) is the minimum height to be readable above sleeved cards, and still fit resonably in the inserts from [TinkeringPaws](https://www.etsy.com/ca/listing/997029350/marvel-united-board-game-insert).
-The core box only allows for 6.8 cm clearance, but 7 cm tall fits at a slight angle, which also leaves extra space for grabbing cards between dividers.
-The current settings might be a bit taller than 7 cm, since I can always cut them shorter than printed.
-The beauty of this tool is that they can be resized to whatever height you prefer.

 # License